Citizen Science. Documentary – Tianqiao & Chrissy Chen Institute – Change perception, change your world. Magazine - This View Of Life.

 GIP 58: The Geologic Time Spiral, A Path to the Past.
 The Earth is very old—4.5 billion years or more according to scientific estimates.

 PLoS Comput Biol 10(4): e1003542.
-Editor: Philip E. Bourne, University of California San Diego, United States of America Published: April 24, 2014 Copyright: © 2014 Goodman et al. Dataverse.org.
+Editor: Philip E. Bourne, University of California San Diego, United States of America Published: April 24, 2014 Copyright: © 2014 Goodman et al. Funding: The authors received no specific funding for writing this manuscript.
+Dataverse.org.
 OneZoom Tree of Life Explorer.
 Eos: Earth and Space Science News.
 Nautilus Three Sentence Science.
 The Earthquake That Will Devastate Seattle.

 When the 2011 earthquake and tsunami struck Tohoku, Japan, Chris Goldfinger was two hundred miles away, in the city of Kashiwa, at an international meeting on seismology.

 Here, we combine several common statistics used to detect selection in an Approximate Bayesian Computation (ABC) framework, with the goal of discriminating between models of selection and providing estimates of the age of selected alleles and the selection coefficients acting on them.
 We use simulations to assess the power and accuracy of our method and apply it to seven of the strongest sweeps currently known in humans.
 We identify two genes, ASPM and PSCA, that are most likely affected by selection on standing variation; and we find three genes, ADH1B, LCT, and EDAR, in which the adaptive alleles seem to have swept from a new mutation.
 We also confirm evidence of selection for one further gene, TRPV6.
 Author Summary Editor: Mikkel H. Received: December 17, 2011; Accepted: August 20, 2012; Published: October 11, 2012 Introduction.

 Now, researchers have studied the phenomenon scientifically.
 Steven Weinberg: the 13 best science books for the general reader.
 If you had a chance to ask Aristotle what he thought of the idea of writing about physical science for general readers, he would not have understood what you meant.

 All of his own writing, on physics and astronomy as well as on politics and aesthetics, was accessible to any educated Greek of his time.
 Anthropocene: The human age.
 Illustration by Jessica Fortner Almost all the dinosaurs have vanished from the National Museum of Natural History in Washington DC.